Matt Dilley, Business and Economics Subject Advisor

 All the information discussed here is available in the specification and on the set assignments.

-On page 60 of the specification document, it states:
+On page 52-53 of the specification document, it is stated:

-It does mean that unless the format of the work is specifically stated by us you could use an individualised approach, allowing your learners to produce work/evidence in a format that most suits their needs.
-You may need to ask the following questions when deciding what format of evidence your students should produce.
+It does mean that unless the format of the work is specifically stated by us (for example the presentation) you could use an individualised approach, allowing your learners to produce work/evidence in a format that most suits their needs.

 Please note, if verbal work is to be considered as evidence, a detailed witness statement will be needed.
 You could also provide a recording of the conversation, although this isn’t an explicit requirement.